 Would you be interested in becoming a Health Walk Leader?

 If you would like to help others get healthier, you love being out in the fresh air and you are reasonably active yourself, then becoming a volunteer health walk leader might be for you.

 We run a volunteer health walk leader training day twice a year which will give you the skills you need to support a current health walk or start a new one in your area.

-New leaders mean that more walks can be started in new locations and we can make sure all abilities are catered for.
-There are many ways you could help besides leading the walks, such as helping with route planning, risk assessing or taking on other paperwork that is crucial to the success of the health walks programme.
+New leaders can help to start new walks in new locations and can help to make sure that all abilities are catered for.
+There are many ways you could help besides leading the walks, such as helping with route planning, risk assessing, being a backmarker or taking on other paperwork that is crucial to the success of the health walks programme.